Christine Regalla

 I am a field geologist who combines structural geology, active tectonics, and tectonic geomorphology to investigate the timing, rates, and processes of crustal deformation.
 My interests center around:

-• how the landscape response to fault slip and surface deformation can be used to compliment paleo-seismic and seismic records to characterize the seismic history of faults with long recurrence intervals and slow slip rates.
+• how the landscape response to fault slip can be used to compliment paleo-seismic and seismic records to characterize the slip history of seismogenic and tsunamigenic faults in onshore and offshore environments.

 • how outcrop-scale to micro-scale deformation can be used to investigate processes that lead to seismic slip